 University Of Alabama At Birmingham Beacon Recovery is an addiction treatment center located at 401 Beacon Parkway West, Suite 150 in the 35209 zip code in Birmingham, AL.

 It is operated by a private non-profit organization.
-University Of Alabama At Birmingham Beacon Recovery provides buprenorphine maintenance, relapse prevention from naltrexone and methadone for pain management.
-Some of the treatment approaches used by University Of Alabama At Birmingham Beacon Recovery include counseling for substance abuse, brief intervention services and trauma counseling.
-University Of Alabama At Birmingham Beacon Recovery provides outpatient heroin services, partial hospitalization and outpatient methadone/buprenorphine/naltrexone treatment.
-It also provides inpatient treatment for co-occurring mental health and heroin use and residential treatment for heroin abuse.
+University Of Alabama At Birmingham Beacon Recovery provides methadone for pain management, buprenorphine maintenance and suboxone prescription.
+Some of the treatment approaches used by University Of Alabama At Birmingham Beacon Recovery include brief intervention services, motivational interviewing and matrix model.
+University Of Alabama At Birmingham Beacon Recovery provides IOT, outpatient heroin services and outpatient heroin day treatment.
+It also provides residential heroin abuse treatment and inpatient treatment for heroin addiction and mental health diagnosis.

 Here are the full facility listing details on University of Alabama at Birmingham Beacon Recovery in Birmingham, AL: